-• This will be styled & formatted in the same way as the midterm exam with one exception - you will have a choice of two questions to choose from in which you will answer one.
+- This will be styled & formatted in the same way as the midterm exam with one exception - you will have a choice of two questions to choose from in which you will answer one.
 The questions could include any theme throughout the course, so please comprehensively prepare, although expect a heavier emphasis on the post-midterm themes.
 In any case, many (if not all) of the themes are interconnected and interrelated in some way, shape, and form.
-Therefore, although each question will have a specific thematic focus, theme synthetization is encouraged.

-• The final exam occurs during finals week, and per ONE.UF, our allotted time is: Thursday, 12/14/2023 @ 5:30 p.m. - 7:30 p.m.
-The exam will be held in our regular classroom - unless otherwise notified.
+Therefore, although each question will have a specific thematic focus, theme synthetization is encouraged. - Although the theories are less weighted than the midterm, they are nonetheless necessary so ensure you keep overall applications in mind.
+As with the midterm, when you are studying start more aggregate then zoom inwards based on specific examples and trends, critiques, and/or questions. - The FINAL EXAM occurs during finals week, and per ONE.UF, our allotted time is 05/02 @ 7:30 AM 9:30 AM.
+The exam will be held in our regular classroom unless otherwise notified and will last 80 minutes from 8:10 AM 9:30 AM on Thursday, May 2nd, 2024.